-- 7.- (1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by- - (a) your authority's chief finance officer; or - (b) your authority's monitoring officer, where that officer is acting pursuant to his or her statutory duties.
+7. - (1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by-

+- (a) your Authority's chief finance officer; or - (b) your Authority's monitoring officer where that officer is acting pursuant to their statutory duties.

-(2) You must give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by your authority.
+(2) You must give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by your Authority.